bg-write/chatGPT-cheatsheet/README.md

 ### React Examples

-- Create a React component for displaying a card
+- Create a React component for displaying a card.
-  - Deconstruct the props parameter ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
+  - Deconstruct the props parameter. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - Create a basic react component that says hello world.
 CODE ONLY.
   - Add a button that toggles the visibility of the text.
   - Now write a test for this app using Playwright.